hurricane-response/florence_website/fema-assistance.md

 P: 800.659.2955
 Emergency Food

-There are food pantries located throughout Florida distributing food to those who are having difficulties purchasing food.
+There are food pantries located the area distributing food to those who are having difficulties purchasing food.
 To locate your closest food pantry, please dial 2-1-1.

 ## FEMA